Biology meets technology.

 The gift will accelerate construction.

-The post New U-M Robotics Building named in honor of Ford Motor Company gift appeared first on Engineering Research News.
+The post New U-M Robotics Building named in honor of Ford Motor Company gift appeared first on Michigan Engineering News.

 Cassie is the first offering from new startup Agility Robotics, and is loosely modeled on the cassowary, a flightless bird similar to an ostrich.